tposzytek/microsoft-graph-docs/api-reference/beta/api/application-post-password.md

 ## Response

-If successful, this method returns a `200 Ok` response code and a [passwordCredential](../resources/passwordcredential.md) object.
+If successful, this method returns a `200 Ok` response code and a [passwordCredential](../resources/passwordcredential.md) object with a generated password.

 ## Example